fdxmw/inkscape_sliceforms/README.md

 > When loading an Inkscape SVG file in another program, like Cricut Design Space, always double check the dimensions.
 [Units In Inkscape](https://wiki.inkscape.org/wiki/Units_In_Inkscape) has more background on this debacle.

+> The extensions assume zero kerf.
+Kerf is the amount of material removed by the cutting tool.
+Most cutting tools appropriate for cardstock have effectively zero kerf except laser cutters.
+If you need to compensate for kerf, you can do it in Inkscape with [`Stroke to Path` and `Break Apart`](https://wiki.hal9k.dk/equipment/lasersaur/inkscape-kerf).

 #### Cutting Cardstock Manually

 If you don't have access to a cutting machine, you can print the templates on the cardstock and cut them out manually with scissors or a knife.